-Again, the Psychological Contract provides a helpful perspective for aligning people and organizational philosophy.
+Again, the Psychological Contract provides a helpful perspective for aligning people and organisational philosophy.

-This, of course, gives rise to the question of what to do if you find yourself leading a team or organization which lacks clarity of fundamental philosophy and purpose, and here lies an inescapable difference between managing and leading:
+This, of course, gives rise to the question of what to do if you find yourself in charge of a team or organisation which lacks the clarity of fundamental philosophy and purpose, and here lies an inescapable difference between managing and leading: